 The team charter is often created in a group setting, which gives the team direction and boundaries in a transparent environment.
-This collective development gets buy-in from the team and makes sure everyone understands their part in the project.
+This collective development gets buy-in from the team and ensures everyone understands their part in the project.

 Why Is a Team Charter Important?

-Another benefit of using a team charter is that it creates transparency in the team, which leads to more accountability.
+Another benefit of using a team charter is that it creates transparency in the team, which leads to more accountability and better team management.
 It gives the team the structure to build agreement on how they wish to operate within the project and how they make decisions.
 This is done by defining the frequency of meetings and other logistics.

-Obviously, the team charter removes roadblocks and sets a course for the team to work together more effectively, while staying aligned with the project’s overall goals.
-One way it does this is by clearly defining each team members’ role and responsibilities in the project and their level of authority in any particular aspect of the project.
+The team charter removes roadblocks and sets a course for the team to work together more effectively while staying aligned with the project’s overall goals.
+One way it does this is by clearly defining each team member’s role and responsibilities in the project and their level of authority in any particular project aspect.
 It also sets what resources they can request.

 A team charter is made up of several sections which directly relate to the team’s involvement in the project.
 While team charters can change depending on the project, they all tend to share the elements outlined below.

-The first thing to do is lay the groundwork for the project.
-That is, summarize what it’s about and why it’s being initiated.
-This allows the team to see how they fit in the overall project, as well as identifying the stakeholders who are invested in the project’s success.
+The first thing to do is lay the groundwork for the project; summarize what it’s about and why it’s being initiated.
+This allows the team to see how they fit in the overall project, as well as identify the stakeholders who are invested in the project’s success.

 The mission statement defines the background section further by defining what success looks like in the project, so the team knows what they’re aiming for each time they take on a new task.
 Expanding again to the big picture, the benefits and business driving the project are explained.

-The funding for the project is defined in this section, including what resources are earmarked.
-Team members may be curious if there is any training offered, so the team leader will say whether training is included.
+The project funding is defined in this section, including what resources are earmarked.
+Team members may be curious if there’s any training offered, so the team leader will say whether training is included.
 Finally, in terms of finance, the management who supports the team is identified so they can be contacted with any questions related to costs.

-For a team to work effectively, their operational structure must be outlined.
-Also, if a new team member enters the project, their pathway must be defined, as well as an exit strategy for those who might be leaving the team.
-All operating rules, relationships, etc. are explored and made clear.
+For a team to work effectively, its operational structure must be outlined.
+If a new team member enters the project, their pathway must be defined, as well as an exit strategy for those who might be leaving the team.
+All operating rules, relationships, etc. are explored and clarified.